markus-ebke/python-billiards/CONTRIBUTING.md

       ```

       The first command will run [pydocstyle](https://pypi.org/project/pydocstyle/) on the `src/billiards` folder and [doc8](https://pypi.org/project/doc8/) followed by [Sphinx](https://pypi.org/project/Sphinx/) doctest and linkcheck on the `docs` folder.
-      The second command will generate the documentation in the `build/docs` folder.
+      The second command will generate the documentation and place it in the `build/docs` folder.

-   - If you want to run the tests against other versions of Python that you have installed, use [tox](https://tox.readthedocs.io/en/latest/install.html).
+   - If you want to run the unit tests against other versions of Python, use [tox](https://tox.readthedocs.io/en/latest/install.html).
      The command

       ```shell